Marko590/KvaroviServer/README.md

   ]
 ```
 ___
-`GET( parameters:{address:string} )    /vodovod/coordinates` - returns coordinates of the street passed in the `address` parameter of the GET request.
+`GET ( parameters:{address:string} ):   ../vodovod/coordinates` - returns coordinates of the street passed in the `address` parameter of the GET request.

 Coordinates are acquired by searching for the address in Google Maps, and parsing the body of the search response.